RHIT-CSSE/csse332/docs/checkpoint2.md

 ## Data structures

 To achieve our goal, let's first start by modifying our data structures.
-Instead of a single linked list, we will now a linked list (i.e., a queue) for each of our run queues (recall, you must have at least three).
-In my implementation, I found it easier to declare a structure for each queue, something along the lines
+Instead of a single linked list, we will now need a linked list (i.e., a queue) for each of our run queues (recall, you must have at least three).
+In my implementation, I found it easier to declare a structure for each queue, something along the lines of:
-of:
 ```c
 #define MAX_QUEUES 3